Shantanu-00/cyber-proj/README.md

 # Cyber-Project
 ##main file contains python code for key stroke logger
-##tex file will store all the keys logs
+##text file will store all the keys logs